 In Cat Quest II, you play as two royal heroes: a cat and a dog.
 They have been dethroned from their kingdoms.
 Now, they must work together to reclaim their thrones and restore peace to both realms: the feline kingdom of Felingard and the canine kingdom of Lupus.

 The story unfolds like a lighthearted prophecy 'the kings shall return to unite the two realms' but it never takes itself too seriously.
 It’s full of witty puns, playful dialogue, and just enough adventure to keep you invested without feeling heavy.
-And... throughout the game, you continue hearing the meow and woof sounds, which are surprisingly satisfying.
+And... throughout the game, you continue hearing the and sounds, which are surprisingly satisfying.